tc39/proposal-array-last/README.md

     If len is zero, then
         Return undefined.
     Else len > 0,
-        Let newLen be len-1.
+        Set len to len-1.
         Let index be !
-ToString(newLen).
+ToString(len).
         Let element be ?
 Get(O, index).
         Return element.